Professor Andrzej Nowak: Polish and Russian political cultural traditions are polar opposites

 Professor Andrzej Nowak: There was one such moment in history, at the end of the 17th century, during the reign of Jan III Sobieski.
 After the Commonwealth recognized the annexation of half of Ukraine by Russia in 1686, Russia achieved its phase goal in this conflict, and the Commonwealth was still a large and sovereign country.
 During the years until the end of the century, there were no conflicts between Russia and Poland, neither of these countries was subject to the other, nor was it an object of penetration and political domination by the other.

 Moscow even saw a unique phenomenon of fashion for Polish culture.
 At the Moscow court, people began to speak Polish, wear Polish clothes, paint Sarmatian style portraits, read Polish literature.
 This was due to the fact that for the moment Russia was satisfied with the successes of its expansion towards the West, and despite the conflicts, in the west, Poland was culturally closest to Russia.

 All this changed when Peter I took power and started a new stage of Russia's expansion towards the west.
-The Tsar did not want peace with Poland - he wanted to completely subordinate it to his plans to make Russia a power ruling over all eastern half of Europe.
+The Tsar did not want peace with Poland - he wanted to completely subordinate it to his plans to make Russia a power ruling over the entire eastern half of Europe.
 He effectively did so.
-Poland has become a country formally allied, and in fact completely subordinate to Russia, destroyed from the inside by Russian influence.
-This state of affairs practically continued from the beginning of the 18th century to the 20th century, strengthened with the final partition, of course.
+Poland became a country formally allied to, and in fact completely subordinated to Russia, destroyed from the inside by Russian influence.
+This state of affairs continued practically from the beginning of the 18th century to the 20th century, strengthened with the final partition, of course.
 From 1815, Russia ruled over 82 percent of the area of the partitioned Poland; Prussia - 7%, Austria - 11% In order to regain independence, Poles had to fight against Russia.